Indexing-Your-Heart/head-over-heels/utils/README.md

   timeline.
 This does _not_ account for background image changes, sound changes, or signal emissions.
 This tool is designed to create a quick-start timeline where details can be added later.
+    - Optional: `--characters <charpath>`: A path to a list of JSON files that contain character definitions in Dialogic format.
 - `portraits <portraits-path>`: Import portrait definitions into Dialogic by reading from the portraits directory.